Map stores

 - Property must have a getter and setter

-- Property must be marked public (although the setter can marked non-public if desired)
+- Property must be marked public (although the setter can mark non-public if desired)

-- All other properties are ignored and not saved in the Dynamic Data Store
+- Other properties are ignored and not saved in the Dynamic Data Store

 Custom mapping